sesh9096/sesh9096.github.io/index.md

 ## TLDR
 Welcome to my personal site,
+I graduated from University of Colorado Boulder in 2025 with a Bachelors of Science in Computer Science and a Bachelor's of Arts in Mathematics.
+I speak Mandarin and English, and I come from Arvada, Colorado.
+My interests include Origami and Math, Linux and am seeking a job in software development or DevOps/Cloud Engineer.
-I graduated from University of Colorado Boulder in 2025. have a look around if you are interested in any of my projects.
+Have a look around if you are interested in any of my projects.

 ## [Dotfiles](https://codeberg.org/simflection/dotfiles)